* Wall Street stocks rise modestly in subdued trade

 program and after Chinese data pointed to a rise in fuel demand

 in the world's biggest energy consumer.
 U.S. light crude

 Signs of a solid U.S. recovery boosted world equity markets

 despite concerns that the Federal Reserve might reduce its

-Surprisingly strong U.S. jobs data last week pushed forward
+Surprisingly strong U.S. jobs data last week coaxed forward

-expectations for when the Fed could start tapering its stimulus,
+some expectations for when the Fed might start tapering its

-On Monday, the Dow Jones industrial average was up
+In afternoon trade, the Dow Jones industrial average

 Fed officials, including Chairman Ben Bernanke, have sounded